 Disclosure: This Best Things to do in Evora Portugal travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 The Best Things to Do in Evora Portugal: Table of Contents

 - How to Spend 2 Days in Evora: Top 10 Things to Do in Evora Portugal